grasegger/beetbox/README.md

 - Removed manual folder (no need to keep it and it clutters search results)
 - Made the hardware beep way more pleasant
 - Removed fm and recording capabilites
+- Made the software beep slightly more pleasant